1. Home

 Cristian Cochintu

-Gold price today: Gold spot (XAU/USD) has surged over 60% in 2025, breaking more than 50 record highs and topping $4,000/oz amid central bank buying, geopolitical risks, Fed easing, and dollar weakness.
-This historic rally reflects structural shifts like global debasement trades and ETF restocking, with experts debating if $5,000/oz arrives in 2026.
+Gold price today: Gold spot (XAU/USD) has surged over 60% in 2025, breaking more than 50 record highs and topping $5,600/oz and bouncing back from $4,300 amid central bank buying, Fed easing, and the geopolitical risks, including the latest turbulence in Iran and the Middle East.
+This historic rally reflects structural shifts like global debasement trades and ETF restocking, with experts now debating whether a new all-time high will be reached in Q4 and $6,000/oz by the end of 2026.

-This article provides an in-depth market outlook and gold price predictions for Q4 2025, 2026 and beyond, examining critical market themes and key drivers, as well as valuable insights into price action dynamics, that could play a pivotal role in shaping the precious metal's trajectory.
+The big bank revised its gold forecasts and price predictions upwards after the strong rally at the beginning of the year.
+Learn more about the critical market themes and key drivers, as well as valuable insights into price action dynamics, that could play a pivotal role in shaping the precious metal's trajectory.

 Gold Forecast & Price Prediction 2026 – Key Notes

-• Sideways market (50% probability): $4,000-$4,500: Gold prices are forecasted to consolidate the $4,000 level and form upper boundaries around $4,500, in line with the gold struggling trend in 1980, following the impressive returns of 1978-1979.
+• Sideways market (50% probability): $4,500-$5,500: Gold prices are forecasted to consolidate after the Q1 rally, following the impressive returns of 1978-1979.
 The highest probability gold forecast for 2026 suggests the Fed could stay on pause until the second half of the year, the USD grinds lower, but US growth also rebounds.
 Central bank and China retail demand are within 3% of 2025 levels, while gold ETF inflows are at 50% of the 2025 pace

-• Bull market (30% probability): $4,500-$5,000: The most bullish and frequent gold price forecast for 2026 is $5,000/oz.
-In this upside scenario, the central bank and China retail demand are expected to remain steady in 2026 compared to 2025, and ETF flows are projected to be 75%-100% the pace of 2025.
-Any reacceleration of the USD downtrend, volatility/liquidity shock in risk assets, or fear of US stagflation could accelerate and eventually push gold prices above $5,000/oz.
+• Bull market (30% probability): $5,500-$6,000: The most bullish and frequent revised gold price forecast for 2026 is a rally towards the $6,000 area.
+In this upside scenario, the central bank and China's retail demand are expected to remain steady in 2026 compared to 2025, and ETF flows are projected to be 75%-100% the pace of 2025.
+Any reacceleration of the USD downtrend, volatility/liquidity shock in risk assets, fear of US stagflation, and the Iran war risk could accelerate, and eventually push gold prices above $5,000/oz.

-• Bear market (20% probability): $3,500-$4,000: The bearish scenario implies a reversal chart pattern above the $4,000 level as support (neckline).
-The catalyst for a breakdown is a USD rebound/stabilization and improved growth in 2026, especially if AI delivers productivity gains and ROI.
-This would likely hit gold sentiment and prompt profit-taking.
+• Bear market (20% probability): $3,900-$4,300: The bearish scenario implies a reversal chart pattern above the $4,000 level as support (neckline).
+The catalyst for a breakdown is a USD rebound/stabilization and improved growth in 2026, especially if AI delivers productivity gains and ROI, which would likely hit gold sentiment.
 Record-high gold prices, which are hindering physical demand, pose another risk.
-However, the $3,500 level (-20%) should favor a “buy the dip” scenario.
+However, the $3,500 level (-20%) should favour a potential “buy the dip” scenario.

 Open an Account Try a Demo Copy Lead Traders

-Gold has surged past $4,000 per ounce for the first time ever, signaling strong investor demand beyond typical rate or dollar movements.
+Gold has surged past $5,600 per ounce for the first time ever at the beginning of 2026, signalling strong investor demand beyond typical rate or dollar movements.
 This milestone reflects a fundamental shift in investor sentiment and global capital flows toward tangible assets amid geopolitical and economic uncertainties.

 During 2025, gold has gained approximately 60%, doubling its value in two years.
 Gold thrives amid economic and political turmoil, surging past key milestones: $1,000 post-2008 global financial crisis, $2,000 in COVID, $3,000 on Trump's April tariffs, and $4,000 during the recent US shutdown.